WalletConnect/walletconnect-specs/docs/blockchain-rpc/hedera-rpc.md

 ## hedera_signMessage

-The `hedera_signAndReturnTransaction` method is used to pass arbitrary data to the wallet to be signed with the user's private key.
+The `hedera_signMessage` method is used to pass arbitrary data to the wallet to be signed with the user's private key.
 The resulting signed message is then passed back to the dApp.

 ### Parameters